Faculty

 Lecturer in Genetic Counseling, Department of Medicine

 Natalie completed her genetic counseling graduate education at Boston University.
 She is an ABGC board-certified genetic counselor in the Institute of Genomic Medicine and the Division of Nephrology.
-Natalie’s clinical focus is the genetics of adult kidney disease and her research interests include the annotation and curation of genetic variants in the setting of Mendelian diseases, as well as the return of genetic/genomic test results to patients.
+Natalie’s clinical focus is the genetics of adult kidney disease and her research interests include the annotation and curation of genetic variants in the setting of Mendelian diseases, as well as the return of genetic/genomic test results.

 Lisa Weingarten, MS, CGC